Active Sampling for the Quickest Detection of Markov Networks: Special Cases and Illustrative Examples

 where $\tau_{\rm c}$ and $\tau^*_n$ are the stopping times of the strategies based on the Chernoff rule and the proposed selection rule, respectively. \end{theorem} \begin{proof} See Appendix \ref{App:thm:mn}. \end{proof} This theorem establishes the zero order asymptotic gain of the proposed strategy over the Chernoff rule in a special setting.
 Note that as $p$ (the size of $A$) becomes smaller, which leads to more similar and less distinguishable models under $\H_0$ and $\H_1$, the performance gap increases according to $\frac{n}{p}$.
+Next, we further generalize the above setting to one in which under $\sH_1$, besides $X_A$, random variables $X_B$ also form a homogeneous correlation structure (not independent anymore) with a connected dependency graph, i.e., for $\ell\in\{0,1\}$ and $\forall U\subseteq B$ we have $I_\ell(U)={I}_\ell(B)$.
+This setting is depicted in Fig.~\ref{fig:TwoLocal}.
+If for set $A$ we have $|A|=o(n)$, then the Chernoff rule starts the sampling process from set $B$ almost surely, and it remains in set $B$ until it exhausts all the nodes of $B$, while the proposed rule always identifies the most informative nodes to take the sample.
+The following theorem characterizes the performance gap between the Chernoff and the proposed rule in this setting.